cloudshooterhuman/BluePets/README.md

 ### [Testing]

 - Unit tests for ViewModel. [apparently a `ViewModel` using _paging_ can only be tested on the UI side](https://developer.android.com/topic/libraries/architecture/paging/test)
-- Inject scope and dispatcher to facilitate testing (unit/UI). ✅
+- Inject scope and dispatcher to facilitate testing. ✅
 - Unit tests for PagingSource. ✅
 - User interface tests.